Pet Travel From the United States to Australia

 - Health certificates must be legible, accurate, and complete.

-NOTE: For dogs and cats traveling from other countries via the United States to Australia, please read this guidance (108.46 KB) first.
+For dogs and cats traveling from other countries to the United States and then to Australia, read this guidance (108.46 KB) first.

-Please read and follow Australia's step-by-step guide for dogs and cats:
+Read and follow Australia's step-by-step guides for dogs and cats:

-NOTE: The veterinarian(s) who prepares the pet for export to Australia (includes scanning the microchip, drawing blood, completing the laboratory submission forms, etc.) MUST be a USDA Accredited Veterinarian in the state where they perform work.
+The veterinarian(s) who prepares the pet for export to Australia (includes scanning the microchip, drawing blood, completing the laboratory submission forms, etc.) must be a USDA-accredited veterinarian in the State where they perform work.

-Please follow the instructions below (1-12) to have your pet's identity verified.
+Follow the instructions below (steps 1–12) to have your pet's identity verified.

 There are multiple fees for this service, as noted below.